github-education-resources/classroom/docs/setup-canvas.md

 You may continue linking GitHub Classroom to Canvas without this capability, but you will be unable to sync your roster from Canvas to GitHub Classroom.

 Not finding what you need?
 Want to talk to a human?
-[Reach out to GitHub Support.](https://support.github.com) {: class="flash"}
+[Reach out to the GitHub Education team.](mailto:education@github.com) {: class="flash"}